 - Figure out which one is the washer and which one is the dryer.
 The dryers are usually stacked on top of each other and have clear lids.
 If you want to use the washer, there are usually two types of these: the 4.5kg (200 yen for about 35 minutes) and 7kg capacity (300 yen for about 40 minutes).

 - Put your dirty clothes in the washer.
 The safest way is to use two machines: one for the white clothes, and one for the rest.
 After you put all the clothes inside, don’t forget to pour in your washing detergent.

 - Insert the coins.
 The machine will start as soon as you insert the required number of coins and then the estimated finishing time will show up.
 If you are planning to go somewhere else while your laundry is being washed, just put your laundry bag on the top of the machine.
-In some cases, when the machines are all being used, people will take out your laundry and put it inside your bag once it is finished.
+In some cases, when the machines are all being used, people will take out your laundry when it’s done if you are not there, and put it inside your bago or one of the laundromat’s baskets.